 Korean comfort food is the saviour you’ve been looking for – perfect for getting cosy on a rainy day, dining out with someone special, or trying to forget those tequilas from the night before.
-As the pandemic continues and daylight hours diminish, one thing’s clear – we all need some comfort in our lives right now and what better than some hearty Korean dishes?

 Here we share the best Korean comfort food in London that will make you roll your eyes in pleasure and kickstart your addiction.